AdobeDocs/analytics.en/help/technotes/sftp-password-rotation.md

 ### Step 4: Update your firewall settings

-If you haven't already, you need to update your firewall settings to allow inbound connections from the SFTP server.
-When using an Adobe-hosted SFTP server, allow inbound connections from Adobe's IP ranges on port 22.
+If you haven't already, you need to update your firewall settings, as follows:

+* **When using Adobe's FTP servers**: You need to update your firewall settings to allow **outbound** connections on port 22.

+* **When using your own FTP server**: You need to update your firewall settings to allow **inbound** connection on whatever port you are hosting the service, which is typically port 22.

 You should also remove old FTP-specific rules, such as allowing inbound connections on port 21.
 (FTP uses port 21, plus a range of additional ports for data transfer.
 As a security best practice, you should eventually remove this unnecessary access through your firewall.)